aljavier/spark-docker-setup/README.md

       driver: default
 ```

-Start Spark master and worker as per the configuration in the `docker-compose-yml` file.
+Start Spark master and worker as per the configuration in the `docker-compose.yml` file.

 ```
 docker-compose up